 We will set off early this morning on a four-hour drive to Rio Dulce.
 Upon arrival, we'll check in at the Nanajuana Rio Dulce (or similar) - and embark on a boat excursion that will take us through the river to the fascinating township of Livingston.
 The distance from Rio Dulce to Livingston is roughly 32 kilometres - roughly an hour's boat trip.
-Along the way, you will pass through a conservation area that boasts rainforests and diverse species.
+Along the way, we will pass through a conservation area that boasts rainforests and diverse species.
 As we approach Livingston, a breathtaking sight awaits you as the river gradually narrows.
 The final stretch to the Caribbean Ocean has long, steep rock walls enveloped in lush tropical vegetation.
 The boat ride is an incredible experience, with towering limestone walls up to 100 meters high and the canyon walls draped in tropical jungle.
 Livingston is a town that remains disconnected from the rest of the country due to the absence of connecting roads.
 Despite this, the town's rich history, enigmatic location, Garifuna culture, and delectable cuisine render it an enticing destination for visitors.
 With its captivating past, Livingston offers an opportunity for travellers to explore a unique culture steeped in tradition and charm.
 Furthermore, the town's remote location and lack of connectivity provide a sanctuary for those seeking to escape the hustle and bustle of modern life.
-Livingston's attraction is the town's unique cultural heritage, off-beat Caribbean vibe, and proximity to some of the most scenic and evocative destinations.
+Livingston's attraction is the town's unique cultural heritage, offbeat Caribbean vibe, and proximity to some of the most scenic and evocative destinations.
 After a few hours strolling around the township and stopping for a coffee, we'll head back down the river, visit Castle of San Felipe de Lara, and then return to our hotel for just one night.
+B/D and Spa, Pico Bonito (or similar), in the late afternoon, for a two-night stay.
 B/D

-Day 8 CASTLE OF SAN FELIPE - HONDURAS
+Day 8, Saturday 13th February CASTLE OF SAN FELIPE - HONDURAS

 Today, we will take a short boat ride from our hotel to Rio Dulce.
 Then, we'll drive to Tela, Honduras.
-This long but rewarding drive of 5 hours includes a border crossing into Honduras.
+This long but rewarding 5-hour drive includes a border crossing into Honduras.
 Arrive at the Lodge